Facing and Embracing the Parts of Yourself You’d Rather Not See

 Naming the Shadow

 Carl Jung called it the Shadow: the parts of ourselves we’d rather not see.
 Our hidden fears, flaws, impulses, needs, and shames.
-It’s what feels gross and pathetic to some – the feelings we push down, the weakness we can’t tolerate in others, the pain we rush to fix or cover up.
+The feelings we push down.
+The weakness we can’t tolerate in others.
+The pain we rush to fix or cover up because we can’t bear to feel it.

 Exiles are the wounded inner parts we push out of awareness because their pain feels unbearable.
 They carry our deepest shame, loneliness, and neediness.
-They hold the moments we felt small, abandoned, humiliated, or “too much.”
-And because they’re so raw and vulnerable, we lock them away – creating protective parts, personas, and patterns to keep them hidden.
+They hold the moments we felt small, abandoned, humiliated, or too much.
+And because they’re so raw and vulnerable, we lock them away — building entire inner architectures of protective parts, personas, and patterns to keep them hidden.

-Overachieving, perfectionism, people-pleasing, self-criticism, even cynicism – these are not personality traits at the core.
-They are protectors, working overtime to keep the Exiles underground.
+Overachieving, perfectionism, people-pleasing, self-criticism, cynicism — these aren’t personality traits at the core.
+They’re protectors, working overtime to keep the Exiles underground.

-We don’t just hide it from others.
-We hide it from ourselves.
-And this hiding has consequences.
+We don’t just hide them from others.
+We hide them from ourselves.
+And that hiding has consequences.

-This is why even high-achievers, perfectionists, and the so-called “strong ones” often feel disconnected.
-They’re running from what they’re unwilling to face: their Shadow.
+This is why even high-achievers, perfectionists, and the so-called strong ones often feel disconnected.
+They’re not running toward something.
+They’re running from what they’re unwilling to face.

 The Invitation

 But how?
 How do you stay with the parts that make you cringe?
-The ones you’d never admit out loud, the ones you condemn in others, and have buried in yourself?
-How do you stop turning away from what feels weak, shameful, or “too much,” and instead turn toward it with even a trace of compassion?
+The ones you’d never admit out loud, the ones you condemn in others, and have buried so deep in yourself you’ve almost forgotten they’re there?
+How do you stop turning away from what feels weak, shameful, or too much — and instead turn toward it with even a trace of compassion?

 This is where our story begins — with two characters, Coach and Lev, and a reluctant conversation about the parts of himself Lev most wanted to avoid.